 5.1.
-Estimating Per-Occurrence and Aggregate Combined Excess Loss Cost Using Table L

-Consider the case of a workers' compensation insured with a per-occurrence limit of \$50,000 for each loss occurring to it, and an aggregate limit of \$250,000.
+Estimating Per-Occurrence and Aggregate Combined Excess Loss Cost Using Table L Consider the case of an insured with a per-occurrence limit of \$50,000 for each loss occurring to it, and an aggregate limit of \$250,000.
 For example, if the policy had the following claims: